 Other Native Bees

 I repeatedly saw one or two of these bees in my yard in July.
 In August we had an explosion of sweat bees on these same plants, and I didn’t see the two-spotted long-horned bee again.

 I only took one photo of this bee I only saw once.
 Unfortunately, I didn’t get an ID more specific than its genus.

 I saw this bee while hiking in Elinor Klapp-Phipps with my sons over the weekend.
-Again, the best I could do to identify it was to determine its species, Lasioglossum.
+Again, the best I could do to identify it was to determine its genus, Lasioglossum.

 Dig Deeper into Pollinators on the WFSU Ecology Blog